-A young British designer and entrepreneur, Sir Terence Conran introduced duvets into his Habitat stores in Britain having spotted them being used in Sweden, 1964.
+A young British designer and entrepreneur, Sir Terence Conran introduced duvets into his new directional Habitat stores in Britain having spotted them being used in Sweden, 1964.
 Duvets caught on very quickly becoming a great alternative to the heavy, old wool blankets that had been used on beds for centuries and a step-up from the duck and goose feather eiderdowns being used.
 However, there isn’t much information from historical records of duvets being invented, or indeed, used in other civilisations as we know the duvet today.

 #reduce #reuse #recycle